NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 - Filter the nodes running job(s) reported in the alert
 - Terminate them

-At this point, Spot’s Elastigroup logic will kick in and spin up new machines.
+In any case, after you scaled down the machines, Spot’s Elastigroup logic will kick in and spin up new machines.

 ### Airflow is down